mingshuwang/mingshu-website/content/publication/enlighten-320092/index.md

   morphometric street pattern to characterise urban morphology has an enhanced ability to encompass more information from the built environment while maintaining the intuitiveness of using patterns.
-publication: '*Computers, Environment and Urban Systems*'
+publication: '*Computers, Environment and Urban Systems*, 109'
 doi: 10.1016/j.compenvurbsys.2024.102078
 links:
 - name: URL